 Fair Market Value

-Fair Market Value (FMV) is the estimated price at which an asset would trade in a competitive auction setting, where both the buyer and seller have reasonable knowledge of the relevant facts and are not under any compulsion to act.
+Fair Market Value (FMV) refers to the estimated price at which an asset would exchange hands in a competitive market, where both buyers and sellers have reasonable knowledge of the relevant facts and are not compelled to act.

 Understanding Fair Market Value